py17ald/ChiralTeleportation/README.md

 # ChiralTeleportation
-Public code teleportation scheme and Lyapunov calculation of the chiral spin-chain
+Public code for teleportation scheme and Lyapunov calculation of the chiral spin-chain